popopame/KHW/Cours/Chptr1_Intro.md

 **On the worker nodes**

 As said before the worked node are the machines that run your contenairized apps , the components that do this are:
-* **Container Runtime** : The Container Engine that will run you container (Docker , rkt , CrI-O, ect...).
+* **Container Runtime** : The Container Engine that will run you container (Docker ,containerd, rkt , CrI-O, ect...).
 You can choose any CRI compliant Container Runtime that suit your need
 * **Kubelet** Wich will talk to the API server and manage the container on the worker node
 * **Kubernetes Service Proxy or kube-proxy**: wich will do the load-balancing between the application components/